greggelong/basicSnake/README.md

 -- First the graphics have to be poked to screen memory as c64 basic doesn’t have htab and vtab to place ascii characters.

--- The second biggest difference is the input in C64 we are using GET$ to read the keyboard.
+-- The second biggest difference is the input.
+In C64 I am using GET$ to read the keyboard.
 GET$ only returns a value when a key is pressed.
 So I haave to add two other variables for xspeed and yspeed to keep the snake moving in a direction when a key is not pressed.
 AppleSoft reads the last character pressed so you don’t need this.

 ---